Pesquisa-UFCAT/parepy/framework_alg_strumc.md

     <li><code>G_i_t</code>: Second return in objective function (User defined) -  in specific time step;</li>
     <li><code>I_i_t</code>: Indicator function (PAREpy generate) -  in specific time step.</li>
 </ul>

+{: .important }
+>If you use two constraints, the PAREpy output will show two G_ columns, two R_ and S_ columns, and two I_ columns.
+However, in time-dependent reliability cases, PAREpy uses first-barrier failure criteria to evaluate the probability of failure.
+Therefore, all outputs have the same user-specified time interval.

 <h4>Show \(p_f\) and \(\beta\) results</h4>